Students Present Three Faculty Members with 2019 Teaching Awards

 Sørensen’s lab, affectionately referred to as the “Jes-Lab” (pronounced Yes Lab) by his students, is a place where students of all disciplines go to receive insights and guidance on research, academia, or life in general.

-“He is someone who sees beyond the race, gender, and motherhood status to truly appreciate human beings as they are: humans,” said Solène Delecort, a fifth-year PhD student in organizational behavior.
+“He is someone who sees beyond the race, gender, and motherhood status to truly appreciate human beings as they are: humans,” said Solène Delecourt, a fifth-year PhD student in organizational behavior.

 Jonathan Levin, Philip H. Knight Professor and Dean, described this award as particularly special in a program where the student-to-advisor ratio is 1:1.